 APD403 is based on the selective dopamine antagonist amisulpride, the same active ingredient as in BAREMSIS®.
 It is being developed as an intravenous injection for cancer patients to be administered immediately before they receive chemotherapy to prevent acute CINV, and as an oral tablet to prevent delayed CINV.

-APD403 has successfully completed two Phase 2 trials demonstrating it is well tolerated and effective at preventing acute and delayed CINV.
+APD403 has successfully completed one proof-of-concept and one Phase 2 dose-ranging study demonstrating it is well tolerated and effective at preventing acute and delayed CINV.
 Acacia Pharma intends to advance APD403 into Phase 3 studies following completion of a further Phase 2 study.

 CINV is one of the most common and feared side effects of cancer chemotherapy.
 In patients receiving highly emetogenic chemotherapy (e.g. cisplatin and anthracycline/cyclophosphamide in breast cancer) the incidence of CINV is over 90%.
 There are also many moderately emetogenic chemotherapy agents and regimens which can cause CINV in 30-90% of patients.